United Way Works to End America’s Education Crisis

 1Figure according to Communities in Schools, one of America’s leading drop-out prevention partnerships.

-Big Brothers Big Sisters of N.W.
-Fla (Youth Mentoring)
+Big Brothers Big Sisters of Northwest Florida Youth Mentoring

-Early Learning Coalition of Santa Rosa Co.
-(School Readiness Childcare)
+Early Learning Coalition of Santa Rosa County School Readiness Childcare